callat-qcd/espressodb/docs/_sources/example/project-viewcase/public-views.md.txt

 ![The login view](../../_static/example-status.png)

 The status page displays informations about one of the tables called `Contact[Hamiltonian]`.
-It displays a dynamically generated grid plot which visualisazies the status of computations.
+It displays a dynamically generated grid plot which visualizes the status of computations.
 A green field corresponds to completed jobs, a red field to not finished jobs.
 A mouse-over effect displays further information.
 Once the database is updated (and the web page reloaded) the plot will also update.